MLB Report Card Grades for All 30 Teams Entering August

 Arizona Diamondbacks (60-46)

-Speaking of those D-Backs, they've sputtered a bit of late, losing six of their last 10.
+Speaking of those D-backs, they've sputtered a bit of late, losing six of their last 10.

 They still boast the division's second-best run differential at plus-112, however, and an offense fronted by under-the-radar MVP candidate Paul Goldschmidt.